BuriBuri10/beyond_chats/README.md

 └── README.md

 ## But how does it even work?
-1. Input: User provides a Reddit profile link (e.g., https://www.reddit.com/user/spez/)
+1. Input: User provides a Reddit profile link (e.g., https://www.reddit.com/user/spez/ >reddit ceo's url)
 2. Scraping: PRAW collects their most recent posts and comments.
 3. LLM Analysis: The texts are analyzed via a language model using a crafted persona-extraction prompt.
 4. Formatting: The resulting traits are converted into a human-readable persona.